JochemTolsma/homepage/content/courses/Egocentric-Networks/ego5.md

 1.	**Egocentric networks: Consequences-Period Trends**
 **A.**	What is meant by raw homophily rates, structural/baseline homophily and taste/inbreeding homophily?
 **B.**  What is mean by network size, network composition, network structure, network stability?
-**C.**	Please formulate an hypothesis with respect to period trends in the size of core discussion networks.
+**C.**	Please formulate a hypothesis with respect to period trends in the size of core discussion networks.
 Motivate your answer by explaining how you applied the GTF.
-**D.**	Please formulate an hypothesis with respect to period trends in the homophily rates within friendship networks.
+**D.**	Please formulate a hypothesis with respect to period trends in the homophily rates within friendship networks.
 Motivate your answer by explaining how you applied the GTF.
-**E.**	Please formulate an hypothesis with respect to period trends in the stability of acquaintance networks.
+**E.**	Please formulate a hypothesis with respect to period trends in the stability of acquaintance networks.
 Motivate your answer by explaining how you applied the GTF.
 **F.**	Do a ‘quick’ literature search and see if there is already empirical evidence for C, D and E. Please cite the literature used.
 Motivate your answer.

 2.	**Egocentric networks: Consequences-Lifecourse trends**